Creating a medieval fantasy campaign doesn’t have to be a huge chore. Start small and build a web.

 Scale Up

 As the heroes advance, scale up the adventures to match.
+Have the NPCs the heroes interact with be people of higher status: lords, church officials, nobles, the council of wizards.
 At some point, you may want to start seeding leads that can hook them into taking on one of the major perils that appear on your realm map.
 That’s the ancient dragon, the evil overlord, the powerful cult, the infamous lich, and so on.

 Leave a comment